-- In the more difficult field of family reunification, Bulgaria, Romania and to a lesser extent Czechoslovakia (mainly children's cases) have continued to make the efforts reported in C-M(77)30(Final) - see also paragraph 33 below - to improve their bad records for Belgrade by settling a varying proportion of out-standing cases, both on or off representation lists, with a number of Western countries.
+- 32. In the more difficult field of family reunification, Bulgaria, Romania and to a lesser extent Czechoslovakia (mainly children's cases) have continued to make the efforts reported in C-M(77)30(Final) to improve their bad records for Belgrade by settling a varying proportion of outstanding cases, both on or off representation lists, with a number of Western countries.
 Romania has also continued to permit a significant increase in 1977 in the emigration of ethnic Germans; with these recent improvements, overall Romanian performance could probably now be said to be back at pre-Helsinki levels following the deterioration in 1976.
 In recent months the GDR has also resolved many if not all its outstanding cases with many Allied countries.
-Vis-à-vis the FRG, however, where the Final Act supplements bilateral arrangements, the general decline in the numbers of family reunifications from the GDR, first evident in late 1976, Hungary has made a recent effort to resolve its has continued. few existing outstanding cases with the US and Canada. situation in Poland remains unchanged: its liberal behaviour vis-à-vis most Western governments contrasts with a restrictive attitude in emigration cases to the US.
-The high rate of emigration to the FRG continues in 1977 on the basis of a 1975 bilateral agreement. - 33.
-On the whole, the fundamentally restrictive practices of the pre-Helsinki period towards family reunification remain in force throughout Eastern Europe.
+Vis-a-vis the FRG, however, where the Final Act supplements bilateral arrangements, the general decline in the numbers of family reunifications from the GDR, first evident in late 1976, has continued.
+Hungary has made a recent effort to resolve its few existing outstanding cases with the US and Canada.
+The situation in Poland remains unchanged: its liberal behaviour vis-a-vis most Western governments contrasts with a restrictive attitude in emigration cases to the US.
+The high rate of emigration to the FRG continues in 1977 on the basis of a 1975 bilateral agreement. - of the pre-Helsinki period towards family reunification remain in force throughout Eastern Europe.
 Despite some small improvements in Bulgaria and Czechoslovakia noted by one Ally, cases involving "illegal" emigrants continue to be a special problem in most Eastern countries.
-In fact, while Czechoslovak authorities claim that a July 1977 directive (which codifies existing practice whereby people abroad "illegally" for more than five years can regularise their status) should have some beneficial effect on family meetings and reunification, in the experience of some Allies, it appears to have brought the processing of family reunification applications to a halt in cases where sponsors have not regularised their status.
-Czechoslovak emigrés appear worried lest the measures to be used to intimidate and blackmail them and their relatives in Czechoslovakia.
-The directive appears to be a retrograde step in terms of the Final Act provisions regarding freedom of expression (the exercise of which would cause any emigré to lose his Czechoslovak citizenship) and freer movement of people.
+A July 1977 directive of the Czechoslovak government codifies existing practice whereby people abroad "illegally" for more than 5 years can regularise their status; this may have some beneficial effect on family meetings and reunification, but Czechoslovak emigrés appear worried lest the measure be used to intimidate and blackmail them and their relatives in Czechoslovakia.